tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 : @@snip [SequencerAPIExample.scala](../../../../examples/src/main/scala/esw/examples/SequencerAPIExample.scala) { #instantiate-http-direct-interface }

 For interacting using HTTP Gateway interface, please refer @ref[here](./gateway-tech.md)

+@@@note
+Sequencer Http direct interface is not supposed to be used from anywhere as it is unprotected and also bind to inside network ip.
+@@@

 ## Interacting with Sequencer
 One can use any of [Sequencer Interface](#SequencerInterfaces) to interact with Sequencer.
 APIs to interact with Sequencer are